 While you don’t need to have every medical supply found in a vet clinic, you should have some key tools that can help in a variety of situations.
-Print out our first aid checklist, and then head out to the store to build your pet’s first aid kit!

 There are many companies that specialize in the creation of first aid kits for pets.
 If you aren’t interested in building your own kit, you can find already assembled kits at many pet stores or online.
-REI makes some great dog trail kits for trips outside of the house and amazon has many options for home kits.
+REI makes some great dog trail kits for trips outside of the house and Amazon has many options for home kits.

 The Next Steps

 Having a stocked first aid kit is only the first step to prepare for emergencies that may arise with your pet.
 Read books on animal first aid so you can use the items in your kit effectively.
-Sign up for an animal first aid class at a local community college or veterinary clinic so you can develop hands on skills.
+Sign up for an animal first aid class at a local community college or veterinary clinic so you can develop hands-on skills.
 There are also some incredibly useful phone apps, such as the Pet First Aid App by the American Red Cross, which can be downloaded on your phone.

-Remember that your pets rely on you to keep them safe and healthy, so guarantee that you are prepared for disaster and keep your kit updated!
+Remember that your pets rely on you to keep them safe and healthy, so guarantee that you are prepared for disaster and keep your kit updated.

 And don't forget to print our first aid checklist!